slatedocs/slate/source/includes/stackpath/_workloads.md

 `secretEnvironmentVariables.value` <br/>*string* | A secret environment variable's value.
 When editing a workload, setting an existing environment variable's value to `[REDACTED]` will preserve the existing secret.
 `secretEnvironmentVariables` <br/>*Array[Object]* | A list of sensitive environment variables.
 Only applicable to workloads of `type` 'CONTAINER'.
 `slug`<br/>*string* | A workload's programmatic name.
 Workload slugs are used to build its instances names.
 If not provided, defaults to workload's name.
 It must not exceed 18 characters.
-`userData`<br/>*string* | The Cloud-Init user data to be run on the workload's instances.
+`userData`<br/>*string* | The Cloud-Init user-data to be run on the workload's instances.
 This should only be set for a VM-based workload.

 <aside class="notice">
 A workload can be added without any `ports`.
 However, `ports.publicPort` and `ports.protocol` are required to open a port or port range at workload creation.